 Packaging and Presentation– 3/5

 These pencils come in a sort of “sleeved case” that, while adequately holding the pencils in place, do not provide the level of protection that other pencil manufacturers might have, especially on the higher end.
 The pencils themselves have color-matching wood exteriors with the necessary information stamped onto them.

 Cost – 3.5/5

-These are in the budget to mid price range.
-This is actually quite reasonable as you aren’t getting as much “color” with these as you do with some of the more expensive Prismacolor offering.
+These are in the budget to mid-price range.
+This is actually quite reasonable as you aren’t getting as much “color” with these as you do with some of the more expensive Prismacolor offerings.
 In addition, you aren’t getting to take advantage of their fantastic soft core wax.
 But hey, sometimes the job calls for different equipment and these have their place.

 Overall Ranking – 3/5

-For the particular application these do a good job.
+For the particular applications these are designed for, they do a good job.
 They provide good color for such a small application area while still suffering from some of the “shortcomings” that other, harder-wax colored pencils also share.
 Color selection and blending a bit lacking, however, so make sure that you plan out the layout of your more detailed areas so you don’t run into any issues.